simov/purest/README.md

 - **api** - set specific *API/alias* path to use for all requests

-> The `api` key can be overridden for each request.
+> The `api` key can be overridden for each request as well.

 ###### URL Modifiers